Jay24004/TGK-bot-outdated/README.md

 # TGK-bot-outdated
-+ This My Server Privete Bot that i have workd on like month but now i have change the whole bot code and now this code is old no use for me
++ This My Server Private Bot that i have workd on like month but now i have change the whole bot code and now this code is old no use for me

 + But Some of you might want to use this if you can use